mmmds/jekyll-now/_posts/2017-03-03-Android-Insecure-Communication-Man-In-The-Middle-Example.md

 ---
 published: true
 ---
 I chose one application in Google Play to test.
 Its main functionalities were focused on consuming a RESTful web service.
 I decompiled this application using tools dex2jar and JD-GUI.
-Firstly I connected my phone to computer to get apk file
+Firstly, I connected my phone to computer to get apk file

 	$ adb pull /data/app/com.example.app-1.apk